AdaCore/gnatstudio/docs/users_guide/searching.rst

 The :guilabel:`Replace` and :guilabel:`Replace & Find` buttons are grayed
 out if no occurence of the pattern is found.
 To enable them, start a search, for example by pressing the :guilabel:`Find` button.
-Pressing :guilabel:`Replace` replaces the current occurrence (grayes out the two buttons) and :guilabel:`Replace & Find` replaces the occurrence and jumps to the next one, if any.
+Pressing :guilabel:`Replace` replaces the current occurrence (grays out the two buttons) and :guilabel:`Replace & Find` replaces the occurrence and jumps to the next one, if any.
 If you do not want to replace the current occurence, jump to the next one by pressing :guilabel:`Next`.